The Reception Desk

 Student Learning Center

 The Student Learning Center is a professionally certified, student-oriented academic support resource that offers Academic Mentoring and tutoring support for all online and campus courses.
 Trained peer tutors are available for both walk-in and scheduled appointments at the SLC or online through screen share.
 The SLC assists students with writing, math, studio classes, academic success strategies (note-taking strategies, time management, etc.), and software (Photoshop, Illustrator, etc.).
-The SLC also helps coordinate the Academic Success Plan (ASP).
+The SLC also helps create the content for the Provisional Academic Success Strategies (PASS) program.
 There is no charge to RMCAD students for any of the services.
 The SLC is located in the Triboro building and online.

 In addition, students can take advantage of LinkedIn Learning, a subscription site providing thousands of computer program tutorials on everything from Microsoft Word and Google Mail to Adobe InDesign and DreamWeaver—and much more.
 Tutorials are available 24 hours a day.